-6.6.1 Palace-on-Wheels
+6.6.1 Palace-on-Wheels:

 Palace-on-wheels is a palatial train, which gives royal experience, passes through the golden triangle of Indian tourism.
 It gives a delighting experience; the traveller feels like an erstwhile monarch, travelling in regal splendour.
-Fully-air c deluxe saloons, equipped with class amenities to et Rajasthan Tourism Development Corporation and In wheels tour programme.
-In the past 20 years of operation one of the best rail journeys in the world.
+Fully-air conditioned, the train comprises of 14 deluxe saloons, equipped with class amenities to enhance the pleasure of travelling.
+The Rajasthan Tourism Development Corporation and Indian Railways jointly run the palace-on-wheels tour programme.
+In the past 20 years of operations, palace-on-wheels has been rated as one of the best rail journeys in the world.

-The passenger coaches were originally the perulers of princely states of Rajputana, Gujarat, the N British India.
-They have rich and traditional interior palace-on-wheels was introduced in 1984 and had 13 one bar-cum-lounge and 4 service cars.
-Later, a ne constructed and was put into operation since 1996.
-Now, it has 14 saloons, all are interconnected, and the interiors of the saloons reflect the aesthetics of the former royal states of Rajasthan.
+The passenger coaches were originally the personal railway coaches of the erstwhile rulers of princely states of Rajputana, Gujarat, the Nizam of Hydrabad and the viceroys of British India.
+They have rich and traditional interiors.
+A new meter gauge air-conditioned palace-on-wheels was introduced in 1984 and had 13 saloons, 2 restaurant-cum-kitchen car, one bar-cum-lounge and 4 service cars.
+Later, a new broad-gauge palace-on-wheels was constructed and was put into operation since 1996.
+Now, it has 14 saloons, all are inter-connected, and the interiors of the saloons reflect the aesthetics of the former royal states of Rajasthan.
 Apart from accommodation, the train has many other facilities for a luxury journey like Bar, Lounge, CD/mp3 players, attached toilets, posh pantry, luggage collection, attendant, Newspapers, security, etc.

+Table 6.2

 Palace on Wheels: Tour itinerary

 Days Destination

 Day 1 Delhi Cantonment (departs)

 Day 2 Jaiupr

 Day 3 Jaisalmer

 Day 4 Jodhpur

 Day 4 Sawai Modhopur

 Day 5 Chittaurgarh/Udaipur

 Day 6 Bharathpur/Agra

 Day 7 Delhi cantonment

 The palace-on-wheels tour package consists of seven night/eight days covering the major tourist attractions in Rajasthan along with Agra.
 The journey starts from Delhi Cantonment Station (on every Wednesday at 1745hrs).
-During the peak season, the trip costs USO 395 in single occupancy and USO 295 in double occupancy.
+During the peak season, the trip costs USD 395 in single occupancy and USD 295 in double occupancy.

-6.6.2 The Deccan Odyssey
+6.6.2 The Deccan Odyssey:

 The Deccan Odyssey is another luxury train cruise which passes through Maharashtra.
-The train consists of 13 fully air conditioned deluxe saloons, each a combination of 4 twin bedded chambers with channel music, intercom, CD/mp3 player, attached toilets, running hot and cold water, etc. The train provides facilities for physically challenged persons, luggage collections, attendant, meals, mineral water, news papers, magazines, security, wine/Bar, etc. The week long tour includes several exotic destinations covering the vast expanse of Maharashtra and a pinch of Goa- Mumbai, Ganpatipule, Ratnagiri, Sindhudurg, Goa, Pune, Aurangabad, Ajanta and Ellora.
+The train consists of 13 fully air-conditioned deluxe saloons, each a combination of 4 twin bedded chambers with channel music, intercom, CD/mp3 player, attached toilets, running hot and cold water, etc. The train provides facilities for physically challenged persons, luggage collections, attendant, meals, mineral water, news papers, magazines, security, wine/Bar, etc. The week-long tour includes several exotic destinations covering the vast expanse of Maharashtra and a pinch of Goa- Mumbai, Ganpatipule, Ratnagiri, Sindhudurg, Goa, Pune, Aurangabad, Ajanta and Ellora.
 The Deccan Odyssey tour begins on Wednesday from Mumabi and the itinerary is as follows.

 The Deccan Odyssey: Tour itinerary

 Days Destination

 Day 1 (Wednesday) Mumbai

-Day 2 (Thursday) Jaigadh, Ganapatipule, Ratnagiri
+Day 2 (Thursday) Jaigadh, Ganapatipule,

+Ratnagiri

-Day 3 (Friday) Sindhudurg, Tarkarli, Sawantwadi
+Day 3 (Friday) Sindhudurg, Tarkarli,

+Sawantwadi

 Day 4 (Saturday) Goa

 Day 5 (Sunday) Pune

 Day 6 (Monday) Aurangabad

 Day 7 (Tuesday) Ajanta and Nashik

 Day 8 (Wednesday) Mumbai